sammyd/iOS8-day-by-day-book/manuscript/30-app-previews.md

 The screenshots that adorn your app's page in the App Store have always been incredibly important in advertising your app - giving a flavor of what a user can expect and attempting to get them to push the all-important __Buy__ button.
-Back when iOS7 was first announced I wrote a blog post about how given the new, flatter UI design, screenshots just weren't going to cut it any more ([iOS7: What does it mean for developers?](http://www.shinobicontrols.com/blog/posts/2013/07/01/ios7-what-does-it-mean-for-developers)), and it seems that Apple agree.
-Starting with iOS8, you can now upload a short video to demo your app, to be displayed alongside the screenshots in the App Store.
+Back when iOS 7 was first announced I wrote a blog post about how given the new, flatter UI design, screenshots just weren't going to cut it any more ([iOS7: What does it mean for developers?](http://www.shinobicontrols.com/blog/posts/2013/07/01/ios7-what-does-it-mean-for-developers)), and it seems that Apple agree.
+Starting with iOS 8, you can now upload a short video to demo your app, to be displayed alongside the screenshots in the App Store.